Robert Elliott Burns

-Robert Elliott Burns (May 10, 1892 – June 5, 1955) was an American World War I veteran known for escaping from a Georgia chain gang and publishing a memoir, I Am a Fugitive from a Georgia Chain Gang!, exposing the cruelty and injustice of the chain gang system.
+Robert Elliott Burns (May 10, 1892 – June 5, 1955) was an American World War I veteran known for escaping from a Georgia chain gang and publishing the memoir, I Am a Fugitive from a Georgia Chain Gang!, exposing the cruelty and injustice of the chain gang system.
+His memoir and story was adapted into the similarly titled 1932 Oscar-nominated film I Am a Fugitive from a Chain Gang, which received nominations for Best Picture and Best Actor for star Paul Muni.

-Biography
+Life and career

-Robert Burns was born in 1892 in Palisades, New Jersey.
+Robert Burns was born in 1892 in New York City.
 In 1912, he left his family and drifted throughout the United States as a laborer.
 Two days after the United States entered World War I on April 6, 1917, he enlisted in the U.S. Army as a combat medic.
 Burns was assigned to the 14th Engineer Battalion and was present for many of the United States' major engagements in World War I, including the Battle of Chateau-Thierry and the Battle of Saint-Mihiel.
 He was discharged at the rank of private.

-Upon his return from Europe, he suffered deeply from what his brother, Vincent Burns, deemed "a typical shell-shock case."
+Upon his return from Europe, he suffered deeply from what his brother, Vincent Burns, deemed "a typical shell-shock case".
 His deteriorating psychological condition, coupled with his inability to recover his pre-war job, or the wages he was earning, caused Burns to become a drifter again.